 Kevin Schemm is senior vice president of Supply Chain Management, Finance & Business Operations and chief financial officer of Boeing Commercial Airplanes, a unit of The Boeing Company.
 He is responsible for improving overall execution, accelerating productivity gains and optimizing future investments to strengthen Boeing’s leadership in the aerospace industry.

-Schemm has been a part of the Boeing family for more than two decades since joining the company in 1985 in Wichita, Kansas as a systems engineer in Boeing’s Military Airplanes division.
-He moved to the Boeing Commercial Airplanes team in 1990 where he served as vice president of Contracts.
-In 2012 he started a four year journey as Boeing’s vice president of North America and Leasing Sales before accepting additional responsibilities in June of 2015.
+Schemm has been a part of the Boeing family for more than two decades since joining the company in 1985 in Wichita, Kansas, as a systems engineer in Boeing’s Military Airplanes division.
+He moved to the Boeing Commercial Airplanes team in 1990, where he served as vice president of Contracts.
+In 2012, he started a four-year journey as Boeing’s vice president of North America and Leasing Sales before accepting additional responsibilities in June 2015.

-He holds a bachelor’s degree in electrical engineering from Kansas State University and a master’s degree in business administration from the University of Washington.
+Schemm earned a bachelor’s degree in electrical engineering from Kansas State University and a master’s degree in business administration from University of Washington.

-He serves on the board of trustees at The Museum of Flight in Seattle, the board of directors at the Virginia Mason Foundation in Seattle and the advisory board at the University of Washington’s Foster School of Business.
-He previously served on the Bellevue Arts Museum’s board of trustees.
+He serves on the boards at The Museum of Flight and Virginia Mason Foundation in Seattle, and the advisory board at University of Washington’s Foster School of Business.
+Schemm previously served on the Bellevue Arts Museum’s board of trustees..

-Prior to Porch.com, Sharma worked at Microsoft spanning B2B and B2C marketing and operations where she managed an incubation mobile cloud based business for North America; she launched Windows 8 Enterprise across retail, field sales, and channel partners; and she led Xbox global lifestyle and entertainment marketing communications.
-Pre-Microsoft, Sharma held roles at Deloitte Consulting LLP and SC Johnson & Son.
+Before joining Porch.com, she worked at Microsoft spanning B2B and B2C marketing and operations where she managed an incubation mobile cloud-based business for North America.
+While at Microsoft, Sharma also launched Windows 8 Enterprise across retail, field sales and channel partners, and led Xbox global lifestyle and entertainment marketing communications.
+Prior to working at Microsoft, she held roles at Deloitte Consulting LLP and SC Johnson & Son.

-Sharma has more than 10 years of revenue, operational delivery, and marketing experience and started her career by founding two companies, one of which was recognized by the President of the United States in 2012.
-Sharma has been named to Forbes 30 under 30, LinkedIn 35 under 35 and Puget Sound Business Journal’s 40 under 40.
+Sharma has more than 10 years of revenue, operational delivery, product and marketing experience and started her career by founding two companies, one of which was recognized by former President Barack Obama in 2012.
+She currently serves as board director for Help Scout, a private help-desk SaaS company powering more than 7,000 support teams in 140 countries; and as a trustee for Seattle Foundation, one of the largest global community foundations, which manages nearly $1 billion in assets.
+Sharma has been recognized on lists for Forbes’ 30 Under 30 List, LinkedIn Next Wave’s 35 Under 35, and Puget Sound Business Journal’s 40 Under 40.

-Following six years of active duty as a Navy fighter pilot and flight instructor, Mr. Williams joined San Francisco-based Wells Fargo Leasing Corporation.
-In 1976 he moved to Seattle to lead the equipment leasing subsidiary for Rainier Bank, igniting a 20-year career in corporate and retail banking.
-Mr. Williams last held the position of Vice Chairman for Security Pacific Bank Washington (now Bank of America).
+Following six years of active duty as a Navy fighter pilot and flight instructor, David Williams joined San Francisco-based Wells Fargo Leasing Corporation.
+In 1976, he moved to Seattle to lead the equipment leasing subsidiary for Rainier Bank, igniting a 20-year career in corporate and retail banking.
+Williams last held the position of vice chairman for Security Pacific Bank Washington (now Bank of America).

-In 1996 Mr. Williams served as Chief Executive Officer of Northwest Eye, a $7 million ophthalmology practice, managing its sale and integration with a Toronto-based laser surgery company.
-Mr. Williams went on to direct recruiting and admissions for the University of Washington Master of Business Administration program until 2001.
+In 1996, Williams served as CEO of Northwest Eye, a $7 million ophthalmology practice, managing its sale and integration with a Toronto-based laser surgery company.
+He went on to direct recruiting and admissions for the University of Washington Master of Business Administration program until 2001.

-A trustee of AAA of Washington for 15 years, Mr. Williams led several committees and served as Chairman of the Board.
-He was past chairman of the University of Washington Development Fund; served on the Economics Visiting Committee of University of Washington School of Arts & Sciences; was a panel chair at United Way as well as a board member for the Patrons of Northwest Civic, Cultural and Charitable Organizations (PONCHO).
+A trustee of AAA of Washington for 15 years, Williams led several committees and served as chairman of the board.
+He was past chairman of the University of Washington Development Fund; served on the Economics Visiting Committee of University of Washington School of Arts & Sciences; was a panel chair at United Way, as well as a board member for the Patrons of Northwest Civic, Cultural and Charitable Organizations (PONCHO).

-Mr. Williams received his undergraduate degree from the University of Washington and his MBA from Stanford University.
-He has been a member of the Virginia Mason Board of Governors since 1991, a member of the Benaroya Research Institute Board since 2014 and is past chair of the Virginia Mason Health System and Virginia Mason Medical Center Boards.
+Williams earned a bachelor’s degree from the University of Washington and an MBA from Stanford University.
+He has been a member of the Virginia Mason Board of Governors since 1991, a member of the Benaroya Research Institute Board since 2014 and is past chair of the Virginia Mason Health System and Virginia Mason Medical Center boards.